JemJal/linkshrink-microservices/README.md

 **Core Features:**
 -   **Secure HTTPS:** All traffic is encrypted using an SSL certificate from AWS Certificate Manager.
 -   **Custom Domain:** The application is served from a custom domain/subdomain managed by Amazon Route 53.
--   **User-Facing GUI:** A simple web interface for user registration, login, and link management.
+-   **User-Facing GUI:** A reactive frontend built with Vue.js for user registration, login, and link management.
 -   **Authenticated API:** Users must be logged in to create or view their links.
+-   **Custom Aliases:** Users can now specify their own custom short codes for links.
 -   **High-Performance Redirects:** A dedicated redirect service using a Redis cache for sub-millisecond lookups.
 -   **Asynchronous Analytics:** Link clicks are processed in the background via a message queue (RabbitMQ) without slowing down user redirects.
 -   **Infrastructure as Code (IaC):** The entire AWS infrastructure is defined idempotently and managed by Terraform.